linode/docs/docs/products/compute/kubernetes/guides/upgrade-kubernetes-version/index.md

 *This process temporarily creates an additional node pool (with multiple worker nodes).
 This minimizes the time the upgrade may take (compared with an in-place upgrade) but increases the cost impact.
 This is recommended for larger production applications.*

 {{< note >}}
 These instructions cover deleting the old node pool after all nodes have been fully drained.
-This allows you to fallback to the existing nodes should the need arise.
+This lets you fallback to the existing nodes should the need arise.
 Alternatively, you can delete each node after it has been successfully drained, which reduces the overall cost impact of the upgrade.
 {{< /note >}}

 1. Create a new pool with the same Compute Instance plans and number of nodes as your existing pool.